Euclid Quick Data Release (Q1). Quenching precedes bulge formation in dense environments but follows it in the field: Summary

 \begin{itemize}

-\item In the field, the morphological transformation of galaxies happens mainly through secular processes taking place inside the main sequence, with the formation of a dominant bulge once the stellar masses approach $10^{10.5} \, M_\odot$, where up to $25\%$ of the galaxies become star-forming bulge-dominated galaxies.
-The quenching of the star formation takes place after this stage, through internal mechanisms involving either AGN feedback, morphological quenching, or virial shock heating driven by the large halo masses.
+\item In the field, the morphological transformation of galaxies happens mainly through secular processes taking place as part of the main sequence, with the formation of a dominant bulge once the stellar masses approach $10^{10.5} \, M_\odot$, where up to $25\%$ of the galaxies become star-forming bulge-dominated galaxies. {\rev The following migration to the red sequence happens thanks to internal processes.
+These can include the simple ageing of the stellar populations or the quenching, driven by possible mechanisms such as AGN feedback, morphological quenching, or virial shock heating driven by the large halo masses.}

 \item In higher-density environments, the evolution of structures follows the opposite trajectory, with the quenching of star formation taking place before the morphological transformation.
-In this scenario, the environmental quenching of star-forming discs (mostly satellite galaxies in large dark matter halos) produces quiescent discy galaxies, whose transformation into bulge-dominated quiescent galaxies eventually happens at a following stage through external processes such as dry mergers or galaxy harassment. \end{itemize}
+In this scenario, the environmental quenching of star-forming discs (mostly satellite galaxies in large dark matter halos) produces quiescent discy galaxies, whose transformation into bulge-dominated quiescent galaxies eventually happens at a following stage through external mechanisms. {\rev These can include well-known processes such as dry mergers or galaxy harassment}. \end{itemize}